Uncovering Gaps and Trends in Big Data Services: Mu Sigma’s “State of Analytics and Decision Science” Report

 The data and analytics domain is constantly changing, opening up new problems and issues.
 These challenges begin to arise as companies become more reliant on analytics to inform their decision-making.
 On top of the typical issues of data quality, consistency and usability, businesses are referencing talent shortages and lack of training as top obstacles.
 Our report found that:

-Underperforming companies are twice as likely to identify skill set deficiencies as their most pressing challenge in analytics.
+- Underperforming data analytics companies are twice as likely to identify skill set deficiencies as their most pressing challenge in analytics.

 It’s the Wild West When it Comes to Analytics Governance

 In today’s business environment, there is no clear answer for who “owns” data and analytics.
-Responsibility is widely shared among the C-suite – Chief Information Officers (CIO), Chief Analytics Officers (CAO), Chief Marketing Officers (CMO) and Chief Data Officers (CDO), among others.
+Responsibility of big data services and solutions are widely shared among the C-suite – Chief Information Officers (CIO), Chief Analytics Officers (CAO), Chief Marketing Officers (CMO) and Chief Data Officers (CDO), among others.

 Even if CIOs are more likely to lead centralized models by following a construct they’re comfortable with in traditional IT environments, a majority (45 percent) of companies expect to choose a centralized approach when looking to change their governance and organization of analytics.